Loquat: History

 The many named cultivars have orange or white flesh.
-Some cultivars are intended for home growing, where the flowers open gradually, thus the fruit also ripens gradually, compared to the commercially grown species where the flowers open almost simultaneously, and the whole tree's fruit also ripen together.
+Some cultivars are intended for home growing, where the flowers open gradually, thus the fruit also ripen gradually, compared to the commercially grown species where the flowers open almost simultaneously, and the whole tree's fruit also ripen together.

 China is the biggest producer of loquat in the world, more than five times the production of the second-largest producer, Spain, followed by Pakistan and Turkey.
 In Europe, Spain is the main producer of loquat.

 In temperate climates, it is grown as an ornamental with winter protection, as the fruits seldom ripen to an edible state.
 In the United Kingdom, it has gained the Royal Horticultural Society's Award of Garden Merit.

-In the United States, the loquat tree is hardy in USDA zones 8 and above, and will flower only where winter temperatures do not fall below 30 F. In such areas, the tree flowers in autumn and the fruit ripens in late winter.
-It is popular in the southeastern United States.
-In the United States, cultivation is typically within the southeastern and temperate west coast regions.
+In the United States, the loquat tree is hardy in USDA zones 8 and above, even possibly surviving in zones 7a and 7b in a suitable humid subtropical climate with relatively mild winters, such as in the US states of Tennessee, South Carolina, North Carolina, coastal Oregon, and Washington, north to the border with Canada and south-eastern Vancouver Island, and will flower only where winter temperatures do not fall below 30 F. In such areas, the tree flowers in autumn and the fruit ripens in late winter.
+It is popular in the Southeastern United States and temperate West Coast regions.
 The one advantage the loquat has among others, though, is its fruit becomes available in late April – early May around a time many other fruits are not ready yet.